kawu/hist-pl/lang-cluster/README.md

   search for the best set of parameter values with respect to a given clustering (e.g. of the contemporary Polish language).

-We start with the first problem, because it should lead us to a reasonable form of the parametric edit distance function.
+We start with the first problem -- it should lead us to a reasonable form of the parametric edit distance function.